 Continuing leadership for deployments, simplified with further integrated solutions with encoding enhanced with HDR and NGA, packaging, EAS and A3SA compliant.
 Installed on-prem. or cloud based via remote access.

 As an active ATSC member, GatesAir is involved with several important NextGen TV demonstrations and implementation around the world, including India and Brazil.

-Triveni Digital has made significant progress on streamlining NextGen TV operations for broadcasters with its new StreamScope® XM ATSC 3.0 Monitor and the SkyScraper® XM Datacasting System.
+Triveni Digital has made significant progress in streamlining NEXTGEN TV operations and in driving new revenue streams for broadcasters with its SkyScraper® XM Datacasting System and StreamScope® XM ATSC 3.0 Monitor.

 Our internal processes, affiliate guide pages, and signal prediction services have been updated to incorporate ATSC 3.0.
 In markets where NEXTGEN TV is now active, TitanTV has been aggressive in working with multiple broadcast partners to display programming data for those channels.

 Airwavz.tv introduces NEW TvXplorer version 2.1 with Signed Signaling, Global Service ID and Embedded Coverage Map.